Section 144 imposed in capital

 The reliable sources also informed ‘The News’ that district administrations of Rawalpindi and Islamabad have provided teargas shells, rubber bullets, and other necessary things for police officials to control the law and order situation all around in twin cities, particularly around ‘Red Zone’.

-Rawalpindi : The Rawalpindi police bosses have planned to protect the city and citizens during Ramazan by deploying...

-— the brutal murder of a young seminary teacher by three of her colleagues because one of their relatives, a...
+ISLAMABAD: The Pakistan Federal Union of Journalists on Saturday took exception to various statements of some federal...

-Rawalpindi : Gangsters, continuing their looting spree, took away cash, vehicles, mobile phone sets, gold ornaments...
+Rawalpindi: Gangsters, continuing their looting spree, took away cash, vehicles, mobile phone sets, gold ornaments and...

+SUKKUR: A station house officer was killed and two other policemen injured in an exchange of fire with the criminals...

+LAHORE: The security plan has been issued to maintain law and order situation in the province during Ramazan.According...

 Comments